 a thirteen quart stainless steel mixing bowl with crab meat and crab cocktail

 ingredients.
 I also made four loaves of sourdough bread that day.

 dinner with fresh bread.
 We ate every crumb of the food.

 Running in Alaska 1981

 Running in Alaska is an experience!
 On

 working vacation to fill in for a sick crewmember on our 55-foot long salmon

 purse seiner.
 Sunshine greeted us when we stepped off the plane at 8:20

 AM.
 We were whisked off to the F.V.
 Carol.
 The minute we boarded

 her in Thomas Basin the crew decided we should all climb Deer Mountain since

 this was the first sunny day since their arrival in Alaska on July 1st.

-Having only our feet for transportation, we started our hike at Thomas Basin.
-The
+Having only our feet for transportation, we started our hike at Thomas

-located on the shore of Tongass Narrows.
+Ketchikan which is located on the shore of Tongass Narrows.
 On the

 way to the top of the mountain we crossed numerous small snowfields (a little

 scary because if one should slip it was a long way down.)
 About two

 thirds of the way up we had to cajole Marcia to continue.
 By the time we

 reached the top and began to play in snow as we hiked across a saddle she

 recovered fully and did some pretty fancy skiing on tenny-runners.
 In

 fact we all did a lot of running up there to avoid being frozen to death by